-An introductory cellular/human biology course intended for second semester Biology and BioChem majors.
-The topics in this course will include Eukaryotic Cell Anatomy, Metabolism, Genetics, and Body Systems.
+An introductory cellular/human biology course intended for first semester Biology, BioChem, Environmental Studies, and Kinesiology majors.
+The topics presented in this course include Prokaryotic and Eukaryotic Cell Anatomy, Metabolism, Genetics and Human Body Systems.
 This course will also serve as a natural science with lab for non-majors.
+Three lecture hours and one three-hour laboratory session.